 As a general rule, the defeated party would usually be required to pay part of the successful party’s costs, but amounts remain at the court’s discretion.

 It is difficult to provide an overall estimate of court fees because these would depend on the complexity of the file and on the various procedures to be undertaken.
-Bailiff’s fees are determined according a specific table.
-The Bar Association rules do not allow contingent no-win-no-fee arrangements but mix fee arrangements (low fixed fees and success fees) may be considered.
+Bailiff’s fees are determined according to a specific table.
+The Bar Association rules do not allow contingent no-win-no-fee arrangements but mixed fee arrangements (low fixed fees and success fees) may be considered.

 Alternatives to legal action